gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 - adding two projects to the workspace -> both are part of the composite afterwards
 - removing a project from the workspace -> no longer contained in the composite
 - refreshing/adding/removing a project -> all other projects are refreshed as well
+- all other Buildship tests must still pass, as this story should not change the user facing behavior
+- the model for one project cannot be built -> no project is synchronized

 ### Story - `EclipseWorkspace` model for a composite does not include duplicate eclipse project names